i-abdullahirshad/gamepadscheck/src/content/articles/xinput-vs-directinput.md

 **Look for a button combination.** Some controllers change mode by holding a button while powering on, for example holding a face button and the home button together.
 This is usually printed in the manual, which is worth finding since the combination varies by brand.

 **Check the manufacturer's software.** Some pads have a companion app that sets the mode.
+If you decide to [remap controller buttons on PC](/remap-controller-buttons-on-pc/) using the manufacturer's tool, make sure the input mode is set correctly first.

 **Use a wrapper on PC.** Tools like DS4Windows create a virtual XInput controller from a device Windows sees differently.
-This is how PlayStation controllers work in games that only support XInput.
+Following a [DS4Windows setup guide](/ds4windows-setup-guide/) is how PlayStation controllers work in games that only support XInput.

 **Use Steam Input.** Steam reads your controller and presents a virtual one to the game, which solves most mapping problems without any manual configuration.
+If your [controller works in Steam but not in game](/controller-works-in-steam-but-not-in-game/), it often means Steam Input is failing to translate properly for that specific title.

 ### **Which one should you use**